 At Salad Money, we calculate risk differently.
 Instead of credit scores, we use Open Banking.
-This is a system that lets NHS employees safely share their banking transaction information, this then allows Salad to have a better understanding of their financial position by looking at the here and now.
+This is a system that lets NHS and public sector workers safely share their banking transaction information, this then allows Salad to have a better understanding of their financial position by looking at the here and now.
 To us, this makes more sense than basing our decisions entirely on an outdated credit score.

 Learn more about Open Banking and apply for a loan with us today - we can have the money in your account by 12pm the next day.

 Lenders use loan-to-value ratios to work out how much risk they’ll be taking if approving a secured loan.
 Also known as an LTV, this process compares the market value of an applicant’s asset (for example, a car or house) to the total loan amount.

 This is a risk reduction exercise.
 Because the loan is offset against an asset, the lender will be able to recover some of its losses if the person borrowing from them defaults on their repayments.

 Put simply, the higher the LTV, the higher the risk from the lender’s perspective - meaning the application is more likely to be declined.
 If the loan-to-value ratio is lower, the creditor may offer more favourable terms - for example, lower interest rates.